A degree in discovery

 Enrolment has more than doubled from 83,000 in 2006 to more than 175,000 in 2016, with an average annual growth rate of 7% over this period.

-In 2014, it is estimated international students in Canada spent about $11.4 billion on tuition, accommodation and discretionary spending – more than the export value of softwood lumber or wheat.
+In 2016, international students, including their visiting families and friends, spent $15.5 billion on tuition, accommodation and discretionary spending – more than Canada’s exports of auto parts, lumber or aircraft.

 Reconciliation through education